CanonicalLtd/maas-docs/en/manage-ha-postgresql.md

 The following variables are used on this page:

-- PRIMARY_IP: The IP address of the host that contains the primary database.
+- PRIMARY_PG_IP: The IP address of the host that contains the primary database.
-- SECONDARY_IP: The IP address of the host that contains the secondary database.
+- SECONDARY_PG_IP: The IP address of the host that contains the secondary database.
 - REP_USER: The internal database user that manages replication on the primary.
 - REP_USER_PW: The password of the replication user.